-Quarterly monitoring of the Strategic Risks and the effectiveness of the associated control measures;
+Monitoring the Strategic Risks and the effectiveness of the associated control measures on a quarterly basis;

 Adjusting the control measures with regard to the Strategic Risks if these are not considered sufficient.

-2. Operational risks relating to failure of systems and processes
+2. Operational risks related to the failure of systems and processes

 Operational risk management is part of Vesteda’s business processes and is governed by specific guidelines, policies and key controls designed to manage these operational risks, which are subject to internal reviews and external audits where appropriate.

 Each year, Vesteda’s external auditor provides assurance with respect to the design and effective operation of controls based on the International Standards on Assurance Engagements (ISAE), Standard 3402, type II.
 Vesteda selects the relevant controls to be audited and concluded upon in the assurance report and these relate to key controls within the most important business processes, primarily Acquisitions, Property and Portfolio Sales and Operations.

 3. Compliance risks related to non-compliance with legislation and (internal) regulations